MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/scale-set-agents.md

 ## Create the scale set

 In preparation for creating scale set agents, you must first create a virtual machine scale set in the Azure portal.
 You must create the virtual machine scale set in a certain way so that Azure Pipelines can manage it.
-In particular, you must disable Azure's auto-scaling so that Azure Pipelines can determine how to perform scaling based on number of incoming pipeline jobs.
+In particular, you must disable Azure's autoscaling so that Azure Pipelines can determine how to perform scaling based on number of incoming pipeline jobs.
 We recommend that you use the following steps to create the scale set.

-To customize the permissions of the pipeline agent user, you can create the user, named AzDevOps, and grant that user the permissions you require.
-This is the user name used by scaleset agents.
+To customize the permissions of the pipeline agent user, you can create a user named 'AzDevOps', and grant that user the permissions you require.
+This username is created by the scaleset agents startup script if it does not already exist.

 In the following example, a new resource group and virtual machine scale set are created with Azure Cloud Shell using the UbuntuLTS VM image.